CoolColdUK/planning-poker/instructions/day2.md

   No index signature with a parameter of type 'string' was found on type '{ XS: number; S: number; M: number; L: number; XL: number; notVoted: number; skipped: number; }'

 also can we use skip string as vote instead of null, otherwise it will appear as Not Voted

+## Question 15

+create a function in separate file called `mapUserToVoteUser` to convert User to VoteUser